AutodeskGames/stingray-docs/source/interactive_help/linking_with_dcc/level_sync.md

 	- **Asset Name:** The name of the asset.
 By default, the node name is used.
 When multiple assets are selected, this field is disabled.

-	- **Result:** When one asset is selected, this field shows the output path  of the single asset.

 3. Click **Apply and Close**.

 4. Send your assets from 3ds Max.
 See  ~{ Send assets from 3ds Max with Level Sync }~.